 The criteria in the ISO Food Safety Management System, HCCP and GMP included in this questionnaire are only relevant and have the potential to guarantee food safety based on the literature study that has been conducted.
 This questionnaire is intended for inspector and supervisor who are authorized to supervise and foster local food businesses.
 The questionnaire also aims to collect information in supervising MSME and street food business actors to improve knowledge and understanding of food safety based on international standards.

 It takes about 10-15 minutes to to complete this questionnaire.
 Your identity will not be published, and all data resulted from this questionnaire will be used entirely for research purposes.
 You can also participate using the e-form via the following link https://bit.ly/foodbusinessregulators.
-The data collected, will only be accessible to members of the research team.
+The data collected will only be accessible to members of the research team.
 The data will be presented in aggregate form.
-There is absolutely no obligation for you to participate in this research, you are free to withdraw from the research at any time.
+There is no obligation for you to participate in this research, you are free to withdraw from the research at any time.

 If you have any questions about the research or your participation, you can contact the Project Overseer (PO) of the project i.e. Mr. Dulbert Tampubolon (email: tdulbert@gmail.com) from the Research Center for Testing Technology and Standard, BRIN.
 The information obtained through this questionnaire is guaranteed to be confidential and is for research purposes only.
 Therefore, we ask for your willingness to fill out this questionnaire.